 If you have been out skiing the backcountry the last several years, chances are you have run into Brandon Schwartz or Andy Anderson, the forecasters who take on the huge task of analyzing the snowpack across a vast area that runs from Yuba Pass north of Truckee to Ebbetts Pass south of South Lake Tahoe.

 As if putting out 131 high-quality avalanche advisories was not enough work, this season SAC has also developed a Snowmobiler Avalanche Education Program funded by the California State Parks Off-Highway Vehicle Grants Program.

-It is no secret this year was a drought year with a snowpack well below normal.
-But avalanches still occurred, and long periods of cold weather created persistent weak layers and avalanche danger in the shallow snowpack.
+It is no secret that this year was a drought year with a snowpack well below normal.
+But avalanches still occurred, and long periods of cold weather created persistent weak layers, and avalanche danger, in the shallow snowpack.

 Over the course of the winter, 29 avalanches were reported to the Sierra Avalanche Center (and many more were observed after the fact).
 Two people were partially buried and one person was fully buried in avalanches in Sierra Avalanche Center’s forecast area, thankfully with no serious injuries or loss of life.

 Those 250 new members, and all the recurring donors to the center, are critical to the nonprofit’s success.
 All of the ski resorts in and around Tahoe that donated lift tickets for Sierra Avalanche Center ski days — Squaw Valley/Alpine Meadows, Sugar Bowl, Northstar, Homewood, Mt.
 Rose, Kirkwood, Heavenly and Bear Valley — funded almost two thirds of Sierra Avalanche Center’s budget this year.